Valuation Metrics: Enterprise Value and Equity value

 For example, if a company has 1 million shares outstanding and the stock price is $50 per share, the market capitalization would be $50 million.

 2. Debt and other liabilities: This includes the total debt of a company, such as loans, bonds, and other borrowings.
-It also takes into account other long-term liabilities, such as pensions and leases.
+It also takes into account other long-term liabilities, such as pensions and operating leases and finance leases.

 For example, if a company has $10 million in debt and $5 million in other long-term liabilities, the total debt and liabilities would be $15 million.